Microwave keto bread or flaxseed bread is an easy 5-ingredient single-serve low-carb bread recipe that is dense, rich, and crusty!

 All you need to make this microwave keto bread recipe are 5 simple ingredients.

-Flax meal – this is my favorite flour at home.
-Not only because it’s low carb – only 2g of net carbs per 100 grams, but it also contains 30% of your iron and 20% of your calcium daily requirement.
-A very healthy flour for anyone on a vegan diet who need to find their iron in plants.
-Feel free to use golden or brown flax seeds, both work great.
+- Flaxseed meal – this is my favorite flour at home.
+Not only because it’s low carb – only 2 grams of net carbs per 100 grams, but it also contains 30% of your iron and 20% of your calcium daily requirement.
+A very healthy flour for anyone on a vegan diet and who needs to find their iron in plants.
+Feel free to use golden or brown flax seeds.
+Both work great.
 Golden flax seeds have a less bitter flavor.

-Baking soda + apple cider vinegar – you can skip these two if you don’t have them!
-Don’t worry the recipe works BUT this combo adds a delicious ‘rise’ to the bread.
+- Baking soda + apple cider vinegar – you can skip these two if you don’t have them!
+Don’t worry.
+The recipe would work, but this combo adds a delicious ‘rise’ to the bread.
 Highly recommended!